LinhMuks-DFox/mxscript/document/ffi.md

 * **Fixed-Arity Functions:** Declare the C++ function with an exact matching number of `MXObject*` arguments.
 * **Variadic Functions:** Declare the C++ function to accept its fixed arguments, followed by a **single final `MXObject*`** for the packed arguments.
 Inside the function, use `cast<MXFFICallArgv>(...)` to safely access the packed arguments.
+* **Lifecycle:** The compiler creates the `MXFFICallArgv` before dispatch and destroys it immediately after the call, so wrapper code should not retain this object beyond the call scope.